Trace (1974, 50.37/152.09) *****/TTTT½ (TTTTT)

 Galliarde/Gare le Corbeau/Galliarde

 Ah, those were the days...
 When a band like Trace could play in Norway and (presumably) make a profit.
-I don't know if this rather ropily-recorded sixty-five minute recording is their full set or a radio broadcast edit, but it features the band's original lineup, with Pierre Van Der Linden and no second keyboard player.
+I don't know if this rather ropily-recorded sixty-five minute recording is their full set or a radio broadcast edit, but it features the band's original lineup, Pierre Van Der Linden on drums and no second keyboard player.
 Like Focus, Trace would mess about with arrangements live, turning the twelve-minute studio version of Galliarde/Gare Le Corbeau/Galliarde into a twenty-minute tour de force, although encore Snuff cuts off mid-flow in true bootleg style, robbing us of more Trace madness.

 See: Ekseption | Focus